Why and How to Install Bar Ends On A Mountain Bike

 Cycling uphill will always be a difficult challenge, and without something to leverage the pull-up, it feels like the uphill task it is.
 That’s where the bar ends come into play.
 They make it easy to ride bikes uphill by increasing leverage.
 With your hands clutching the bar ends, slightly pulling your weight up, and increasing pressure in the pedals, the mechanical advantage becomes great.

-The catch here is that when cycling uphill, speed drops, and the heart rate increases.
-It means without handlebars to leverage pedaling, cyclists find it difficult to maintain a steady speed uphill.
+The catch here is that when cycling uphill, speed drops and the heart rate increases.
+Cyclists find it difficult to maintain a steady speed uphill without handlebars to leverage pedaling.

 ● Bar ends and hand position